estevamgd/my_statistics/README.md

 ```

 ## Installation
 Currently, `mstats` is not available as a package.
-Simply download mstats.py and include it in your project directory.
+Simply download main.ipynb and include it in your project directory.
 You can then import and use the class as shown above.